Read the Arizonans Preventing Hunger Action Plan 2017: Nine Strategies to Increase Food Security

-The Coordinated Hunger Relief Program also:
+The Coordinated Hunger Relief Program is responsible for:

-- Administers The Emergency Food Assistance Program (TEFAP) that provides commodities from the United States Department of Agriculture (USDA) for low-income households and congregate meals through contracts with regional food bank warehouses and a statewide food bank organization.
+- Administering The Emergency Food Assistance Program (TEFAP) that provides commodities from the United States Department of Agriculture (USDA) for low-income households and congregate meals through contracts with regional food bank warehouses and a statewide food bank organization.

 - Develops the capacity and capability in rural and metropolitan areas of the state for food gleaning, solicitation of donated food, distribution and transportation activities.